 Tipping Arguments

-Having caught wind of the recent debate over tipping in Seattle and my reflections of the tipping culture in America, I decided it would be a fun exercise to make apparent the arguments made when tipping.
-A caveat here I would acknowledge is that I am probably a bit more biased toward the customer side, which is refuting the tipping arguments.
+Having caught wind of the recent debate over tipping in Seattle and my reflections on the tipping culture in America, I decided it would be a fun exercise to make apparent the arguments made when tipping.
+A caveat here is that I am probably a bit more biased toward the customer side, which is refuting the tipping arguments.

 1. The Minimum Wage Argument